common-fate/glide/README.md

 <br/>

-## What is Common Fate?
+## What is Glide?

-Common Fate is an open source privileged access management framework which makes requesting roles a breeze.
+Glide is an open source privileged access management framework which makes requesting roles a breeze.

 **Get access**: set up rules defining who can request access to what, and the resource owners who can approve access.